Skip to main content Go to home page

 Duty is payable on Relevant Acquisition 2 on the full amount of duty payable on Relevant Acquisition 2 based on the unencumbered value of the property at the time of the change of use.
 The duty payable by Jimmy on Relevant Acquisition 2 is reduced by 20% as 2 calendar years have passed since the date of Relevant Acquisition 2 and the change of use.

-The landholder, as the owner of the property at the time the actual use of the property changed was required to notify the Commissioner of the change of use of the property within 30 days after 3 February 2030.
+The company, as the owner of the property at the time the actual use of the property changed was required to notify the Commissioner of the change of use of the property within 30 days after 3 February 2030.

-If property in the CIPT reform returns to a qualifying use, there is no new transition period.
-Rather, if the original 10-year transition period has expired CIPT will be payable on the next 31 December, If the original 10-year transition period had not yet expired, CIPT becomes payable on the next 31 December after that period has concluded.
+• if the original 10-year transition period had not yet expired, CIPT becomes payable on the next 31 December after the original 10-year period has expired.

 wrapper